adrianblakey/slot-car-data-logger/README.md

 Channels:

-  GP18 - external LED, low = ON
+  GP18      - External LED, low = ON
   GP22      - Push button
-  GP26/ADC0 - Current
+  GP26/ADC0 - Current drawn by the motor through the hand controller
-  GP27/ADC1 - Controller + output voltage to track and motor
+  GP27/ADC1 - Output voltage to track and motor from the hand controller
-  GP28/ADC2 - Track incoming + supply voltage
+  GP28/ADC2 - Track incoming supply voltage

 Note: Set GP18 to output drive strength 12mA, to minimise volt-drop in the micro (PADS_BANK0: GPIOx Registers)